christinichka/Dev-Diary/README.md

 #### The date format for this log is MM-DD-YYYY

+<br>__07/06/2021__<br>
+Domain and web host shopping today.
+Spent time comparing some well known web hosting companies and picked a domain.
+One step closer to deploying my personal portfolio site.
+I still need to add a few more things, and then upload and connect the domain to the hosting and the files.
+I should have it up this week if all goes to plan.
+Also on the docket for today was unit 2, week 10 reading.
+The topics for week 10 are authentication, REST, field names, HTTP status codes, and more.

+<br>__07/05/2021__<br>
+Added screenshots of a few projects to my portfolio site.
+Worked on navigation kinks and anchor tags.
+Also added icons for the programming languages, IDEs, frameworks, etc. I am familiar with.

 <br>__07/04/2021__<br>
 Uploading final assingment (TechJobs-Persistent).
 I plan to finish up the portfolio site this week and also add more screenshots onto GitHub.
 Already thinking of ideas for more projects I can build for fun.